2022 MetroParks Trails Challenge

-- Trails selected allow participants to customize their adventures and work up to more challenging trails.
+- 28 trails, selected to allow participants to customize their adventures and work up to more challenging trails.

-- Trails vary in length, from 0.71 to 6 miles, so there are many opportunities to invite family — including younger ones — on your outings.
+- Trails vary in length from 0.5 to 5.5 miles so there are many opportunities to invite family – including younger ones – on your outings.

 YOUR CHANCE TO WIN

 - Everyone who completes at least 18 trails will receive a MetroParks Trails Challenge sticker.
-Also, 100 people completing at least 18 trails will be selected at random to receive a MetroParks Trails Challenge T-shirt.
+Additionally, 100 people who complete at least 18 trails will be selected at random to receive a 2022 Trails Challenge T-shirt.

-- To enter to win, just submit your Trails Log.
-Winners will be notified by e-mail or phone after Oct.
+- To enter to win, you must submit your trails log by Monday, Oct.
 31.

 Registration is free and, while not required, you’ll receive emails with Trails Challenge tips and more information about how to Get Out & Live in your MetroParks.